MDT

 -

 Yes.
 The framework includes level-based variations so you can choose options that match your movement experience and comfort level.
+The goal is not to push hard every session.
+The goal is to move consistently throughout the day.

 -